vectorgrp/sil-kit/README.rst

 Platform support
 ----------------------------------------

-SIL Kit provides two tiers of platform support:
+SIL Kit provides two tiers of platform support

+.. list-table:: Support Tiers

+   * - Tier 1
-    1. Officially build, continuously tested targets for which we provide binary packages, and
+     - Officially build, continuously tested targets for which we provide binary packages
+   * - Tier 2
-    2. Targets for which we have (limited) build support but which are not continuously tested and no packages are provided from us.
+     - | Targets for which we have (limited) build support but which
+       | are not continuously tested and no packages are provided from us

 A platform
 hereby is defined by a combination of the used operating system (OS), the CPU Architecture (eg. x86 or ARM64) and the compiler/toolchain used.
 An example would be `Ubuntu 20.04 x86_64 Clang 10`.

 SIL Kit should compile and run on any POSIX platform.
 If you have feedback for different targets or platforms please report via the GitHub issues, thanks!

-A target may be upgraded to `Tier 1` once we have continuous testing for it in place and we have binary packages available for it.
+A target may be upgraded to
+`Tier 1` once we have continuous testing for it in place and we have binary packages available for it.